vishaldhole173/pro-stream-documentation/Technical/Pipeline-Types/AWS-Elemental-MediaLive/elemental-media-live.md

     }
 ```

-Before walking through the settings, let us be familiar with some terminologies:
+Before walking through the settings, let's familiarize ourselves with some terminologies:

 * Transport Stream - MPEG transport stream (MPEG-TS, MTS) or simply transport stream (TS) is a standard digital container format for transmission and storage of audio, video.
 * Programs & PMT - Transport stream has a concept of programs.
 Every program is described by a Program Map Table (PMT).
 The elementary streams associated with that program have PIDs listed in the PMT.
 Another PID is associated with the PMT itself.
 For instance, a transport stream used in digital television might contain three programs, to represent three television channels.
 Suppose each channel consists of one video stream, one or two audio streams, and any necessary metadata.
 A receiver wishing to decode one of the three channels merely has to decode the payloads of each PID associated with its program.